roeiKriger/OOP_Project/README.md

 # OOP_Project
-Academit project in Java course (OOP).
+Academic project in Java course (OOP).
 Includes: inheritance, interfaces, data structures, exceptions, Enums, singleton, serialization, JavaFx.
 The singleton class (which contains most of the code) is ZOO.